GameEngine1/rfcs/text/0000-PQConnector.md

 '''
 connection established: {dbinfo}

 connection established: {dbinfo}

-notification recieved: "test" from testing notification recieved: " 222" from testing
+notification recieved: "test" from testing

+notification recieved: " 222" from testing
 '''

-if it looks like that (the {dbinfo} is what you inputed into the PQConnector)
+if it looks like that (the {dbinfo} is what you inputed into the PQConnector) the package is working correctly.

 # Drawbacks